-Ant Timpson has made his reputation promoting and producing the type of movies that will cross any line to entertain: horror flicks, genrebenders, films that push buttons, films that fall foul of the censors.
-His parents are partly to blame — it was they who took him “at a tender age” to experience 70s movie classics Taxi Driver and Apocalypse Now.
+Ant Timpson is known for encouraging the type of movies that will cross almost any line to entertain: horror flicks, genrebenders, films that push buttons and fall foul of the censors.
+His parents are partly to blame — "at a tender age" they took him to experience incendiary 1970s classics Taxi Driver and Apocalypse Now.

-By the time he got to university, Timpson’s brain was becoming permanently twisted by exploitation fare like Shogun Assassin and New Zealand's own Death Warmed Up.
-The movie persuaded him and the rest of “Aotearoa’s collective horror heads that we too could make gleefully gory genre films”.
+At Otago University, Timpson’s brain had been permanently twisted by exploitation fare like Shogun Assassin.
+Kiwi splatterfest Death Warmed Up persuaded him and the rest of "Aotearoa’s collective horror heads that we too could make gleefully gory genre films".
 Timpson began creating fanzines which explored his enthusiasm for celluloid's outer limits.
-By now movies had taken over his life — he worked on the effects for classic short Kitchen Sink among other screen gigs, and completed his own short, the supposedly unwatchable Crab Boy.
+He helped out on short films, worked on the special effects effects for classic short Kitchen Sink, and completed his own — the "pretty bad" Crab Boy.

-Before abandoning law studies at Otago University in the mid 80s, Timpson had begun organising marathon filmwatching sessions for fellow students.
-After approaching legendary Auckland cinema showman Charley Gray, he was given the go-ahead to organise a festival of bad taste films.
-Despite consisting of “pretty cruddy titles” like Blood Diner and Troma’s Surf Nazis Must Die, the no-budget fest was a hit, spurring further cult film slots at Charley Gray’s.
+Before abandoning law studies in the mid 1980s, he'd begun organising marathon filmwatching and keg sessions for students.
+After approaching Auckland cinema legend Charley Gray, he got the go-ahead to organise a festival of bad taste films.
+Despite launching with some "pretty cruddy titles" like Blood Diner and Surf Nazis Must Die, the no-budget fest proved a hit, spurring further cult screenings at Charley Gray’s.

 By 1992 Timpson had taken over management of the single-screen venue.
 After losing the battle with multiplexes, he set up specialist film distribution company 2Brothers.
 In this period he also ran a film bookshop with his brother.
-The Incredibly Strange Film Festival began touring Godzone in 1994.
-Following various changes of title and venue (including a year at Auckland's 2300 seat Civic Theatre) the festival won an ongoing home as part of New Zealand’s yearly round of film festivals.
+The Incredibly Strange Film Festival began in 1994.
+Following various changes of title and venue (including a year at Auckland's 2300-seat Civic Theatre) Incredibly Strange won an ongoing home within New Zealand’s yearly round of film festivals.

 In 2008 Timpson presented a season of Incredibly Strange double features for Sky TV’s MGM Channel (which later became Sky Movie Classics).
-By now he had amassed an impressive collection of 35 millimetre film prints.
-Some screened in his yearly 24-hour movie marathons, and some overseas.
-He had also begun renting out portable movie screens for outdoor screenings.
+By now he'd amassed an impressive collection of 35 millimetre film prints.
+Some screen in his yearly 24-hour movie marathons, and some head overseas.
+He'd also begun renting out portable movie screens for outdoor screenings.

 Contestants in the "cinematic bootcamp" are assigned their own genre, plus a small number of script elements to include in their film; they have just two days to write, complete, and deliver the result.
-Among the many emerging talents to hon their skills and win awards in the contest are Taika Waititi (Heinous Crime), Housebound's Gerard Johnstone (Special Crimes Unit) and the downlowconcept (Only Son).
+Among the many emerging talents to have honed their skills and triumphed at 48Hours are Taika Waititi (Heinous Crime), Housebound's Gerard Johnstone (Special Crimes Unit) and the downlowconcept (Only Son).

 In 2005 the Film Commission funded company Headstrong to provide funding for digital filmmakers.
-Run by Timpson, Leanne Saunders and Paul Swadel, Headstrong set out to develop features that Timpson argued "actually wouldn’t benefit from four to five years of development, there’s a chance they’d be tinkered to mediocrity".
+Run by Timpson and fellow producers Leanne Saunders and Paul Swadel, Headstrong set out to develop the kind of features which Timpson argued "actually wouldn’t benefit from four to five years of development, there’s a chance they’d be tinkered to mediocrity".

-The two films that emerged were anarchic stuntman comedy The Devil Dared Me To, from Back of the Y perpetrators Chris Stapp and Matt Heath, and Gregory King drama A Song of Good.
-This tale of a man trying to redeem himself from his criminal past won headlines for breaking traditional distribution models, after it was briefly made freely available to watch online for 24 hours.
+The two movies that emerged were anarchic stuntman comedy The Devil Dared Me To (from Back of the Y perpetrators Chris Stapp and Matt Heath), and edgy Gregory King drama A Song of Good.
+This drama about a man trying to redeem himself from his criminal past won headlines for breaking traditional distribution models, after it was briefly released free online for 24 hours.

-The same period saw the release of anthology movie The ABCS of Death, which saw 26 directors from around the globe each assigned a letter, as a springboard for their own short horror tale.
+The same period saw the release of anthology movie The ABCS of Death, in which 26 directors from around the globe were assigned a letter as a springboard for their own short horror tale.
 The film was inspired by his son’s ABC books.
-Timpson produced with another film exhibition veteran: Tim League, co-founder of legendary Texas cinema The Alamo Drafthouse.
+Timpson produced with another film exhibition veteran: American Tim League, co-founder of legendary Texas cinema The Alamo Drafthouse.

-The two reconvened for an ABC sequel, and, in 2016, Los Angeles-shot comedy horror The Greasy Strangler.
-Website Ain't It Cool News described the latter as "a mind-f##k, face-melt, primal scream of a film".
-In 2018, Timpson and League produced horror movie The Field Guide To Evil.
-Unveiled at the South by Southwest Festival in the United States, it brought together stories or folk tales by eight directors from around the globe.
+The duo reconvened for an ABC sequel, followed in 2016 by Los Angeles-shot comedy horror The Greasy Strangler.
+Website Ain't It Cool News described the latter as "a mind-f***, face-melt, primal scream".
+In 2018, Timpson and League produced partly crowd-funded horror The Field Guide To Evil.
+Unveiled at Texas festival South by Southwest, it brought together folk tales by eight directors from around the globe.

-Canadian-Kiwi B-movie homage Turbo Kid was released in 2015.
-Initially proposed as letter T of The ABC of Death by a trio of ABC of Death applicants in their native Canada, the post-apocalyptic tale was completed in New Zealand.
+B movie homage Turbo Kid was released in 2015.
+Initially proposed as letter T of The ABC of Death by a trio of Canadian filmmakers, the post-apocalyptic tale was filmed in Canada and completed in New Zealand.
 Timpson was one of the four producers, as was Kiwi lawyer Tim Riley.

 Ant Timpson, ‘An Extremely Brief History ... of the Festival that could not be killed’.
 Incredibly Strange website.
 Accessed 18 November 2015